HubRise/website/content/apps/shopify/en/push-inventory.md

 Shopify Bridge can synchronise your HubRise inventory with Shopify.

+Some EPOS and inventory management solutions can update the inventory data in HubRise.
+To check whether a specific app supports inventory synchronisation, refer to its documentation on our [Apps page](/apps).
+Alternatively, you can manage your inventory using [OrderLine](/apps/orderline/overview).

 ## Inventory Synchronisation

 When HubRise inventory is updated, Shopify Bridge can automatically adjust the inventory counters in Shopify.